Kinesiology Graduate Program

 - A GRE General Test score of 150 verbal and 141 quantitative.

-- Two letters of recommendation (sent direclty to the graduate advisor)
+- Two letters of recommendation (sent directly to the graduate coordinator)

 The graduate coordinator, in consultation with faculty, may approve conditional admission of a student who: meets the requirements for admission to the Graduate Division who has neither a major nor minor in Kinesiology; has a grade point average below 3.0 in the last 60 semester units (or 90 quarter units); or scores below 150 verbal and 141 quantitative on the GRE General Test.